TomasAranda/PokeWordle/README.md

 * Intermediate: It shows the Type of the solution Pokemon as a hint
 * Hard: Doesn't shows any hint

-🇪🇸 Para esta applicación se implementaron los siguientes conceptos:
-* Arquitectura MVVM
-* ViewModels
-* Observables con LiveData
-* Repository Pattern
-* Room DB
-* Retrofit

-🇬🇧 This application was made with the following technologies:
+This application was made with the following technologies:
 * MVVM architecture
 * ViewModels
 * LiveData Obsevables